etiennecollin/wakesp/README.md

 - `WOL_ENABLE`: A flag to enable or disable the WOL feature of the HTTP server.
 Set to "true" or "1" to enable.
 - `WOL_BROADCAST_ADDR`: The broadcast address to send Wake-on-LAN packets to.
 Typically set to "255.255.255.255" to broadcast to all devices on the local network.

+**Switch Configuration**

+- `SWITCH_ENABLE`: A flag to enable or disable the Switch feature of the HTTP server.
+This uses the ESP32 as a computer power switch.
+Set to "true" or "1" to enable.

 Here is an example of setting these variables:

 ```bash